cloudflare/cloudflare-docs/content/zaraz/reference/settings.md

 - **Remove external referrers**: Hides the page referrers URL if the hostname is different from the website's.

 - **Cookie domain**: Choose the domain on which Zaraz will set your tools' cookies.
-By default, Zaraz will attepmt to save the cookies on highest-level domain possible, meaning that if your website is on `foo.example.com`, the cookies will be saved on `example.com`.
+By default, Zaraz will attempt to save the cookies on the highest-level domain possible, meaning that if your website is on `foo.example.com`, the cookies will be saved on `example.com`.
 You can change this behavior and configure the cookies to be saved on `foo.example.com` by entering a custom domain here.

 ## Injection